 While investigating various recipes for carrot cake I found that there were pretty wide differences in how much carrot one might use.
 Some had only one cup of grated carrot; seemed rather skimpy to me.
 A few had four cups of shredded carrot; seemed rather generous to me.
 Most were three cups; that sounded just about right.
 So that's what I used.

 I like buying multi-colored carrots.
 They are pretty easy to find anymore, and I love the way they present when used in a salad or cooked as a side.
-No matter the color of the carrot, they taste like carrot.
+No matter the color of the carrot, they taste like carrots.
 So use either regular old orange or multi-colored ones.
-Just make sure they are fresh, not old dried out carrots.
+Just make sure they are fresh, not old dried-out carrots.
 This will affect the moisture in the cake, and we want it moist, not dry.

 When it comes to spice, there were also large differences in amounts, from 1 - 3 teaspoons of cinnamon.
 Again I went middle ground and thought it was a perfect amount.
 I added nutmeg for just a little bit of roundness.